KJTempas/hiking_national_parks/README.md

 # Unit Testing
 Flask unittesting is located in the `application` folder.
 Run the tests by running `python3 -m unittest test_flask_app.py`

 Other testing like API call and database are located under the `testing` folder.
-Run these with  `python3 -m unittest testing/<test-file-name-here>.py ` if your current working directory is `application` folder.
+Run these with `python3 -m unittest discover testing`  if your current working directory is the `application` folder.
+Alternately, to run tests in only one of the testing files at once, run `python3 -m unittest testing/<test-file-name-here>.py `

 # TroubleShooting